Original Issuance Date: October 5, 2015

 - Consolidate travel dollars spent for lodging and hotel based meeting & events needs with select UW System contracted or partnership lodging properties located in top travel destinations for the purposes of obtaining optimal rates with greater availability, enhanced services, favorable terms, and included amenities for top travel destinations.

-- Designate Concur or use of Fox agents as the primary methods for making individual lodging reservations to achieve the following benefits:
+- Designate Concur or use contracted travel agencies as the preferred methods for making individual lodging reservations to achieve the following benefits:

 - Efficiency in process for making reservations,